Learning Task-Specific Dynamics to Improve Whole-Body Control: DISCUSSION

-The real advantage of learning and applying the feedforward terms in task space is the similarity it has over different tasks.
-For example, during walking, the CoM position is moving from one side to the other, which is (from CoM point of view) the same as simply shifting the weight from one side to the other.
-The advantage of the proposed approach is quite obvious, as feedforward terms for tasks that are easier to successfully implement can be used in a feedforward manner for more complex tasks.
-In the given case, feedforward terms for shifting of the weight from one side to the other can be used for walking.
-However, this cross-task generalization remains an open research question.
+As shown in Section \ref{sec:results}, one of the advantages of the proposed approach of generalization in the task space is the reduced dimensionality of the task.
+Another advantage of learning and applying the feedforward terms in task space is the similarity it has over different tasks.
+The proposed approach requires first a working solution, so that the feedforward term can be learned.
+However, this working solution might be difficult to achieve for complex tasks if the model is not sufficiently accurate.
+Even our squatting use-case will not work if the model is 20\% off.
+Achieving a complex task can be challenging but we posit that the feedforward term of a less-complex task could be used to bootstrap the execution of the more complex task.
+During walking, the CoM position is moving from one side to the other, which is (from the CoM point of view) the same as simply shifting the weight from one side to the other without lifting the feet.
+With feedforward terms for shifting of the weight from one side to the other, which makes the execution of this task more accurate, it is only one (algorithmic) step to implement stepping in place.
+This cross-task generalization, however, remains an open research question.
+Furthermore, such generalization can only be applied over similar tasks, and steps that ensure that the feedforward term does not worsen the solution need to be taken.